-OVERLAY REMEMBER OVERLAY
+FORGET OVERLAY : OVERLAY ;

-The first OVERLAY will discard any of the other sub-vocabularies that might be loaded (the null definition of OVERLAY takes care of the case when none is loaded).
-Then REMEMBER OVER-LAY marks the beginning of this sub-vocabulary so that it might be discarded later on.
+The FORGET OVERLAY will discard any of the other sub-vocabularies that might be loaded (the null definition of OVERLAY takes care of the case when none is loaded).
+Then the new definition of OVERLAY marks the beginning of this sub-vocabulary so that it might be discarded later on.
 In use, one can change observing vocabularies easily by typing without having to worry about discarding an incompatible set of routines.